rabbitmq/server-packages/README.md

 | RCs          | {base}-rc.{preview_identifier}   | 4.1.0-rc.1           |
 | final        | {base}                           | 4.0.4                |

+All tags are created on the same branch as the `rabbitmq/rabbitmq-server` branch they check out before building the source tarball, e.g. `v4.1.x` or `v4.0.x` or `main`.

+For the preview releases (namely alphas) published in this repository, this means a branch in this repository.
+Therefore, when a new series is introduced (say, `main` becomes `4.2.x` because `4.1.x` now uses `v4.1.x`), a new branch with the same name as the `rabbitmq/rabbitmq-server` one must be created in this repository.

 ## Workflow Structure

-Team RabbitMQ maintains two release series.
-Currently they are 4.1.0 in `main` and 4.0.x on the `v4.0.x` branch.
+Team RabbitMQ works on two open source release series in parallel.
+Currently they are

+ * 4.0.x on the `v4.0.x` branch
+ * Future 4.1.x on the `v4.1.x` branch

+`main` currently uses `4.2.0` for release series to differentiate itself from `v4.1.x`.

 With some exceptions covered below, for every series, there are workflow for producing alphas, betas, RCs and final releases.
 They follow a naming convention, for example

  * `4.0.x-alpha-release`
- * `4.1.x-beta-release`
+ * `4.2.x-beta-release`
  * `4.1.x-rc-release`
  * `4.0.x-ga-release`